Count Saint Germain

 !”

-– Count Saint Germain to Marie Antoinette, prior to the French Revolution, 1789
+– Count Saint Germain to Marie Antoinette, during French Revolution, 1789

 What was Count Saint Germain’s true identity?